woodstone121/DeepCore/_posts/2017-05-12-Push_and_Pull.md

 {% endhighlight %}

-For simplicity we didn't specify any initial parameters for the nodes.
+For simplicity, we didn't specify any initial parameters for the nodes.
 The parameters would normally be set before processing is initiated.

 # DeepCore Processing Framework